 are you looking to splurge on your creative friend?

-Listen, if you have the funds, go ahead and spoil your creative friend.
-One thing that I have identified as an amazing creative tool no matter what your trade is, is an iPad Pro.
+Listen, if you have the funds, go ahead and spoil your creative friend or partner.
+One thing that I have identified as an amazing creative tool no matter what your trade is, is an iPad.

 I use it for drawing on Procreate, recording tiktoks, taking notes on future blog posts, creative floor plans, and digital planning.
 I truly would be unable to be nearly as productive as I am now without this thing.